 How To Have Executive Presence: It’s All About the Intangibles

 I recently visited with an elite leader—Paula Costa Bravo—because I was curious to find out how this well educated Brazilian-born woman navigated the dicey waters of corporate America, particularly as someone who is relatively new in her leadership role.
 I asked her how she was surviving since her company had just laid off hundreds of people.
 She looked at me and, without missing a beat, said that it’s all about mastering the intangibles and establishing an executive presence.
-I sat staring like a deer in the headlights, then realized that she was about share some pearls of wisdom.
+I sat staring like a deer in the headlights, then realized that she was about to share some pearls of wisdom.
 I took out my iPhone and feverishly started taking notes.

 She started by saying that during times of uncertainty, executives must transfer security and confidence to their direct reports, other departments, peers, and customers.
 Paula went on to share five critical intangibles she’s learned—not in business school, but in the trenches.